epicwebgame/dragdrop/MSBuild/Readme.md

 19. Can the flow-of-execution be rolled back if a task or target fails?
 Can I make complex scenarios such as: if A and B fail, roll back, otherwise if A and C fail, carry on, but if A and B and C fail, don't rollback, just abort.

+20. What if you access a property that doesn't exist?
+Does it fail the build or does it just report empty contents?

+21. What if you access a conditional property whose condition evaluates to false?
+Does it fail the build or does it just report empty contents?

 ## Tasks